pleabargain/EnglishHelpsYourCareer/English in use phrases.md

 # coined a term
 - I just coined a new term: evaluatable.

 # same shit, different day
 ---
+#mermaid

-- How's it going?
+- Q: - How's it going?

-- Same shit.
+- A:- Same shit.
 Different day!

 ---